baughmann/Catalina-Gigabyte-Designare-Z390-i9-9900k-EFI/README.md

 # Gigabyte Designaire Z390 - for macOS Catalina 10.15 (19A602)

+### General Information
+This EFI uses Clover v2.5k-5097.
+This is a vanilla install.
+All kexts and drivers are kept in the EFI folder.

 ## Before You Boot:
 ### Make necessary changes to the `config.plist`